-The Argentine was ruled out for the rest of the season after suffering a serious injury on Thursday, but the Nerazzurri boss has assured him over his place at San Siro.Andrea Stramaccioni has insisted that Diego Milito still has a role to play at Inter Milan despite his season-ending knee injury.
+The Argentine was ruled out for the rest of the season after sustaining a serious injury on Thursday, but the Nerazzurri boss has assured him over his place at San Siro

-The 33-year-old damaged a cruciate ligament after just 26 minutes of the Nerazzurri's 2-0 UEFA Europa League victory over CFR Cluj on Thursday, prompting fears that the forward may have possibly played his last game for the club.
+The 33-year-old sustained a damaged cruciate ligament after just 26 minutes of the Nerazzurri's 2-0 Europa League victory over CFR Cluj on Thursday, prompting fears that the forward may have possibly played his last game for the club.

-Stramaccioni has reassured him that regardless of his setback and advancing years, he remains an indispensable team member, though.
+However, Stramaccioni has reassured him that regardless of his setback and advancing years, he remains an indispensable team member.

 "He's a fundamental part of Inter's future, my future Inter and everyone's future Inter."Switching his attentions to Sunday's match against Fiorentina, Stramaccioni acknowledged the difficulty of the clash, but remains hopeful that his side could pull clear of the Viola in the Serie A table.